 Because every child deserves a chance to get well!

-The research project in collaboration with dr. Van Roon-Mom of the LUMC is about to start!
+The research project in collaboration with dr. Van Roon-Mom of the LUMC has started!
 Stichting Kind Beter has gathered the finances for the 1st year and we made a start on June 1st!